Trench (album): Tour

-The day of the release of "Jumpsuit", the lead single from the album, the band announced that a new world tour called "The Bandito Tour" would begin on October 16, 2018.
+The day of the release of "Jumpsuit", the band announced that a concert tour in support of the album, titled "The Bandito Tour", would begin on October 16, 2018.
 It was later revealed that Awolnation and Max Frost would perform as the opening act for the first North American leg of the tour.

-On August 19, 2018, Twenty One Pilots released an unlisted YouTube video promoting a concert at the Brixton Academy in London; the concert was titled "A Complete Diversion", a reference to lyrics in the song "Nico and the Niners" ("And start a concert, a complete diversion").
-The concert took place on September 12, 2018, a little less than a month before the scheduled release date of the album.
+On August 19, 2018, Twenty One Pilots released an unlisted YouTube video promoting a concert at the Brixton Academy in London; the concert was titled "A Complete Diversion", a reference to a line from the song "Nico and the Niners" ("And start a concert, a complete diversion").
+The concert took place on September 12, 2018, less than a month before the scheduled release date of the album.

 The first North American leg of the tour started in Nashville, Tennessee on October 18, 2018, less than two weeks after the album was released.
 After North America, shows continued in Australia and Europe, as well as several festivals in South America.
-A second North American leg ending on June 30, 2019 was added to the tour, including shows in Mexico and Canada as well as two shows in the band's hometown, Columbus.
-This was followed by a series of prominent festival headlining performances in North America and Europe, then by a third North American leg ending November 9, 2019.
+A second North American leg ending on June 30, 2019, was added to the tour, including shows in Mexico and Canada as well as two shows in the band's hometown, Columbus.
+This was followed by a series of prominent festival headlining performances in North America and Europe ending on December 13, 2019, and by a third North American leg ending on November 9, 2019.